 Luckily, nature provides us with many options to mitigate the inflammatory process.
 It’s important to get a lot of these nutrients and plant compounds with our food, but sometimes we need the extra help of a natural remedy, such as an herbal extract, or a vitamin or mineral capsule.

-In plants, intensive color is a give-away that they contain a lot of beneficial phytochemicals, many of which also help mitigate inflammation.
+In plants, intensive color is a giveaway that contains a lot of beneficial phytochemicals, many of which also help mitigate inflammation.
 Be sure to eat a colorful diet, and you can’t really go wrong!
 Especially known for their anti-inflammatory benefits are turmeric – which is recommended specifically for arthritis and other chronic inflammatory conditions – and ginger, which is delicious both in food and enjoyed as a tea.

 The list of herbs that help combat inflammation is long: devil’s claw, cayenne, licorice root, etc. Each one of them has different and additional benefits.
 That is why many of them are found as a combination in the liquid extract formulas by Mountain Meadow Herbs, where they work synergistically to achieve a better result than each one of them could individually (“1 + 1 = 3”).

-Finally, a diet high in sugars and starch has the tendency to cause inflammation, and therefore it is suggested to limit starches and sugars and eat more of the healthy fruits, vegetables, nuts and herbs.
+Finally, a diet high in sugars and starch has the tendency to cause inflammation, and therefore it is suggested to limit starches and sugars and eat more healthy fruits, vegetables, nuts, and herbs.